foredoll/discordjs-bot-template/README.md

 ### discordjs-bot-template

-So that I don't have to copy from [the discord guide](https://discordjs.guide) every time.
+So that I don't have to copy from [the discord js guide](https://discordjs.guide) every time.